 - Alterations in Period Buildings

 - Listed Building Repairs

-The style of building known as Medieval includes the Gothic, Pre- and Romanesque periods of architecture.
-Medieval Architecture includes military and civic buildings, churches and castles.
+The style of a building known as Medieval includes the Gothic, Pre- and Romanesque periods of architecture.
+In addition, medieval Architecture includes military and civic buildings, churches and castles.

-The period buildings that are described as Georgian were built through the reign of the four Hanoverian monarchs named George.
+The period buildings described as Georgian were built through the reign of the four Hanoverian monarchs named George.
 This period covers architecture produced between 1720 and 1820.

 Architecture built between 1901 and 1914 describes the period of the reign of King Edward VII.
 Edwardian architecture offers a less ornate design than the Victorian period using lighter colours and less decorative patterns.